fleetdm/fleet/docs/1-Deployment/(d)-Example-deployment-scenarios.md

 ## Deploying Fleet on Kubernetes

-In this guide, we're going to install Fleet and all of it's application dependencies on a Kubernetes cluster.
+In this guide, we're going to install Fleet and all of its application dependencies on a Kubernetes cluster.
 Kubernetes is a container orchestration tool that was open sourced by Google in 2014.

 ### Installing infrastructure dependencies